Skip to content

 Ducking Amount:

-Defines how much Input 1 is attenuated when ducking is active.
+Defines how much the ducking destination is attenuated when ducking is active.

 Attack: